parkpals/bellwoods/README.md

 # bellwoods
-A finder app for Trinity Bellwods Park
+A finder app for Trinity Bellwoods Park